2023 Women’s World Cup Round of 16 Betting Odds - August 11

 Friday's Women's World Cup Match Odds

-Below are the latest odds for Friday's match at the 2023 Women's World Cup:
+Below are the latest odds for Friday's match at this year's World Cup:

 |Match